Picking Valentine's Day gifts in Singapore shouldn’t be a stressful affair, thanks to our gift guides for him and her. You’re welcome!

 How much: $89.90

-Where to buy: Pedro, multiple locations including Wisma Atria and Marina Bay Sands or shop online
+Where to buy: Pedro, available online and at multiple locations including Wisma Atria and Marina Bay Sands

 Protein lovers, rejoice.
 Fat Cow’s wagyu omakase in Singapore takes beef seriously.
 We’re talking sashimi-style, miso stew, and steak with donabe rice, all in one glorious feast.
 Too much beef?
 Nope, there’s no such thing.
 Walk out stuffed, satisfied, and maybe a little delirious… in the best way.